 Whoa, whoa, whoa!
-What are you doing looking at trends from 2019?!
+Why are you looking at the 2019 event trends?
 That time has already passed!
-Be sure to look at our guide to 2020 Event Trends right here!
+Be sure to look at our guide to 2022 Event Trends right here.

 - Your Audience Craves Authenticity

 - Bleisure Travel Becomes The New Norm